What will you be asked at your B-1 visa interview?

 - Will you be traveling alone?
 If not, who will be joining you?

 - Can you provide evidence you will be leaving the US at the end of this period of stay?

-You’ll be expected to show some form of itinerary at the interview, with an indication of at least initial plans for accommodation and any further travel.
-The more research and preparation you’ve done here, the better.
-You should be as clear as possible about your planned length of stay, using your itinerary and return tickets if booked.
+You will be expected to show some form of itinerary at the interview, with an indication of at least initial plans for accommodation and any further travel.
+The more research and preparation you can do, the better.
+You should be as clear as possible about your planned length of stay, using your itinerary and return tickets, if booked.

-You’ll also be required to detail where specifically in the US you will be spending the time.
-Will you be staying in the one city, or state, or travelling onwards taking in multiple destinations?
+You will also be required to detail where specifically in the US you will be spending the time.
+Will you be staying in one city, or state, or travelling onwards taking in multiple destinations?

 Provide the full address of the place(s) where you will be residing during your visit.
 Make sure that the addresses you provide match those on your visa application.

 You will need to provide the complete picture of who is planning to go to the US with you, whether that is alone or as a party.
 Are you going with business associates, employees, or perhaps relatives or friends who are applying for a B-2 visa to accompany you?

 It is likely you will also be asked about the timing of the visit.
 There could be many reasons why the timing works; perhaps you have arranged a business meeting with a US associate or contact, or a new opportunity has arisen which you need to act on.

 You may even at this point be asked if a shorter period of stay is possible, so be ready to answer how that would (not) work based on your needs from the trip.